rafifos/cv/README.md

 - Participated in architectural discussions and the development of the company's Design System (MARS), collaborating with the design consultancy across all phases, from prototyping to implementation, ensuring standardization and visual consistency
 - Contributed to the rewrite of the Me Salva! platform using MARS, engaging in architecture, design, and feature implementation decisions, enhancing scalability and modernization
 - Developed internal libraries to improve Developer Experience, configuring TypeScript, linters (ESLint, Prettier), Jest, Conventional Commits, Rollup, semantic-release, and CI/CD (Heroku and GitHub Actions)
+- Developed an internal CMS allowing the content team to create and manage new pages, and content, improving the platform's agility and reducing the development team's workload
 - Acted as a technical reference for junior developers, providing support, pair programming, and assisting in the maintenance of legacy projects with improvements and new functionalities

-## Quero Educação, Junior Web Developer
+## Quero Educação, Web Development Intern - Junior Web Developer

-- Sep 2020 to Feb 2021
+- Aug 2019 to Feb 2021
 - São Paulo, Brazil (Remote)
-- Contributed to the development of the Nota Quero application, part of the Vestibular Premiado project, focusing on performance and scalability improvements for both the back-end (Node.js with Nest.js) and front-end (React)
-- Implemented horizontal autoscaling, adjusted Amazon RDS instances, and utilized Amazon SQS queues for messaging, reducing the application's response time from 10 seconds to 0.05 seconds, significantly enhancing the user experience
-- Acted as a DevOps Associate, bridging the gap between the development squad and the DevOps team, implementing AWS solutions and Infrastructure as Code (IaC)

-## Quero Educação, Web Development Intern

-- Aug 2019 to Sep 2020
-- São Paulo, Brazil
 - Contributed to the development of new features, product improvements, and strategic innovations at Quero, using agile methodologies and modern tools
 - Developed critical features for the app (React Native), including Digital Enrollment and Branding updates, while also participating in React Native version upgrades to ensure best practices and performance optimization
 - Enhanced the resilience and stability of the Digital Enrollment feature by fixing bugs and implementing improvements, delivering a smoother user experience
 - Participated in a multidisciplinary team to test and validate new approaches to the company’s business model, exploring strategic alternatives for expansion and innovation
+- Contributed to the development of the Nota Quero application, part of the Vestibular Premiado project, focusing on performance and scalability improvements for both the back-end (Node.js with Nest.js) and front-end (React)
+- Implemented horizontal autoscaling, adjusted Amazon RDS instances, and utilized Amazon SQS queues for messaging, reducing the application's response time from 10 seconds to 0.05 seconds, significantly enhancing the user experience
+- Acted as a DevOps Associate, bridging the gap between the development squad and the DevOps team, implementing AWS solutions and Infrastructure as Code (IaC)

 ## Banco Fibra, Systems Development Intern